Alejogb1/job-board/blog-data/dbc-button-alignment-problem.md

 **General Tips**

-Okay so some general wisdom here first of all use the browser developer tools inspect element is your friend you can fiddle with CSS properties in real time and see their effects instantly This is essential for troubleshooting any CSS issues you may have You can inspect the box model margins paddings borders and all that good stuff
+ so some general wisdom here first of all use the browser developer tools inspect element is your friend you can fiddle with CSS properties in real time and see their effects instantly This is essential for troubleshooting any CSS issues you may have You can inspect the box model margins paddings borders and all that good stuff

 Also sometimes you need to add some explicit height and width to your elements I know that's a cardinal sin but it's true It can help constrain the element and control the layout as expected this is mostly needed when there are elements that are taking space they shouldn't be taking